darwin-eu-studies/DrugExposureDiagnosticsTemplate/README.md

 2. Replace DrugExposureDiagnostics with {Study ID}-DrugExposureDiagnostics in three places (require for execution engine)

-    1. The name of the folder/repository should be {Study ID}-DrugExposureDiagnostics instead of DrugExposureDiagnostics
+    i.
+The name of the folder/repository should be {Study ID}-DrugExposureDiagnostics instead of DrugExposureDiagnostics

-    2. Replace DrugExposureDiagnostics with {Study ID}-DrugExposureDiagnostics in the execution-config.yml file both in the studyId and entrypoint fields.
+    ii.
+If you are using the Darwin Execution Engine then replace DrugExposureDiagnostics with {Study ID}-DrugExposureDiagnostics in the execution-config.yml file both in the studyId and entrypoint fields.
 Also replace the StudyTitle field with a descriptive name.

-    3. Rename or recreate the .Rproj file in this repo so that it is also {Study ID}-DrugExposureDiagnostics
+    iii.
+Rename or recreate the .Rproj file in this repo so that it is also {Study ID}-DrugExposureDiagnostics

-4. Commit your changes and push the updated files to github
+3. Commit your changes and push the updated files to github

 # Running the code in RStudio
 `